NEW! Join our growing UNISTELLAR Community group and connect with fellow explorers from around the world!

 You can tick this option to change the default blue color of the LED indicator to red.

-Finally, at the bottom of the telescope settings page, you'll find the serial number of your telescope and the version number of the firmware installed on it.
+Finally, at the bottom of the telescope settings page, you'll find your telescope's serial number and the version number of the firmware installed on it.

 Was this article helpful?